-Las Vegas, NV (January 3, 2018) - The Best Buy Teen Tech Center at the Clark County Library is stocked with more high-tech gizmos, gadgets and thingies than even the most savvy kid could covet, from computers stuffed with graphics, animation and editing software to a DJ station, robotics equipment, a recording studio and … a sewing machine like Mom’s?Sure, says Megan Nykodym, the library’s teen services department head.
+Las Vegas, NV (January 3, 2018) - The Teen Tech Center at the Clark County Library is stocked with more high-tech gizmos, gadgets and thingies than even the most savvy kid could covet, from computers stuffed with graphics, animation and editing software to a DJ station, robotics equipment, a recording studio and … a sewing machine like Mom’s?Sure, says Megan Nykodym, the library’s teen services department head.

 “What we’ve noticed is a lot of kids want to know about fashion design and don’t know where to start,” she explains.
 “So not only will students be able to learn how to use a sewing machine, but there’s all sorts of software and hardware (used in) the process of designing and creating clothing.”